A Modular Architecture Design for Autonomous Driving Racing in Controlled Environments: Implementation

 \subsubsection{Depth calculation}

 Stereolabs offers as part of their SDK for the ZED a depth calculation functionality \cite{zed2}.
 It allows a variety of depth calculation modes, that change the performance and speed of the calculation.
 During our experiments, the best results were obtained by using the Neural mode.
 This mode uses an end to end AI powered calculation.
-This calculation is very computer intensive and uses CUDA to compute the depth in the reComputer.

-An analysis of the depth accuracy of this module was done by placing objects at a set distance from the camera and registering the variability of the measured depth.
-Figure \ref{Depth_error} presents the distribution in quartiles of the measurements.
-The error increases exponentially with distance, reaching a median error of 0.5 meters at an 8 meter distance.
-It is also noticeable that there are outliers at all measured intervals.
-The use of a visual tracker, combined with the mapping algorithm mitigates this depth error.
+This calculation is very computer intensive and uses the API for parallel computing CUDA to compute the depth in the reComputer.
+The use of a visual tracker, combined with the mapping algorithm mitigates the depth error.